Jerry Falwell Jr. will take a leave of absence from Liberty University

 Jerry Falwell Jr., the president and chancellor of Liberty University, has agreed to take an "indefinite leave of absence," according to a statement Friday from the evangelical Christian university.

 The leave of absence is effective immediately, the statement said.
-The school's Executive Committee of the Board of Trustees made the request of Falwell.
+The executive committee of the university's board of trustees made the request of Falwell.
 The board did not provide a reason for Falwell's leave in its statement.

 CNN has reached out to Falwell for comment.
-The university, when reached for comment, referred to the statement.
+In a separate statement, Jerry Prevo, chairman of the university's board of trustees, said the Lynchburg, Virginia-based university has "experienced unprecedented success" during Falwell's 13 years as president.

+"Unfortunately, with this success and the burdens of leading a large and growing organization comes substantial pressure," Prevo said in the statement.
+"Today, my colleagues and I on the Liberty University Board of Trustees and Jerry mutually agreed that it would be good for him to take an indefinite leave of absence."

 Falwell -- no stranger to controversy -- has come under fire in recent days after posting a picture on Instagram that depicted him with his pants unzipped and his midsection visible to the camera.
 In the photo, Falwell is seen holding a cup of dark liquid with one arm around a woman whose shorts are also unzipped.